trydionel/development-timeline/README.md

 It provides these contributions:

-* Projected duration: A projected range of how long it will take to complete a feature based on its estimate, estimation uncertainty, and team velocity.
+* Projected duration: A view contribution showing the projected range of how long it will take to complete a feature based on its estimate, estimation uncertainty, and team velocity.
+* Estimation uncertainty: An account setting to measure how much inaccuracy to allow for during estimation.
+Represented as a percentage from 0-100%.
+Higher uncertainty means estimates are less reliable.

 ## Demo

 ![demo](res/demo.png)

+## Current limitations

+* Works on features only at the moment
+* Requires estimation in points
+* Velocity is based on team throughput over last 90 days.
+Doesn't factor individual/assignee velocity into account.
+* Uncertainty defaults to 25%.
+Meaning for a task estimated at one day, we'd expect to see it completed within 0.75d – 1.25d.
+I've set this based on previous experience, but we can tune it via an extension setting.
+* "Time in progress" means exactly that:  total time spent in an "in progress" status.
+Moving it out of that status category "stops the clock."
+* It'll probably break a lot.
+Open an issue in this repo and I'll fix it.

 ## Installing the extension